wplandingkit/docs/php-api.md

 When creating or editing a domain, the API provides control over:

+1. Domain URL mappings (you can think of these as routes/endpoints)
+    - Mappings can resolve to posts/pages/archives
+    - Mappings can also redirect to both relative and absolute URLs
+1. Domain settings
+    - Protocol enforcement
+    - Active status
-1. Domain ownership. i.e; Which WordPress user is the 'author' of the domain.
+    - Domain ownership (which WordPress user is the 'author' of the domain)
-1. Domain URL mappings. i.e; Which URLs map (or redirect) to which posts, pages, etc.
-1. Domain settings. i.e; Protocol enforcement, active status, etc.

 ### Important!